 While glaucoma affects vision differently than macular degeneration, it is also a disorder that can hinder a senior’s ability to live independently, particularly when very severe.

 A cataract is a clouding of the eye’s lens by clumps of naturally occurring protein, and is the leading cause of blindness worldwide.
 People of all ages can develop cataracts, but they are most common among elderly people.
 More than half of people over 80 have developed cataracts.

 Cataracts can often be detected by only a superficial inspection of the eye, and appear as discoloration over the iris or pupil.
 The larger the cataract, the more apparent it is.
 Cataracts tend to cause a blurring of vision, but can also impair ability to see colors as the cataract overlays the lens like a filter on a camera.
 While not painful, cataracts can progress to near total blindness, hindering a senior’s ability to live independently.
 For mild cataracts, medicated eye drops are frequently used, but when a cataract begins to cause problems with day to day living, surgery to remove the cataract is often recommended.

-Vision loss is common reason that for families to contact us about local care options.
-Our Senior Living Advisors have extensive experience helping families of elders with vision loss find the right care.
+Vision loss is a common reason for families to contact us about local care options.
+Our Senior Living Advisors have extensive experience helping families of elders find the right care.
 Contact us for more information.

 About the Author

 Jeff Anderson has worked has in the senior living industry for several years, primarily as a family advisor.
 He also has personal experience in a caregiving role with his wonderful grandmother, Lola.